beat-boards/rankonvert/README.md

 ## Usage

-`./rankonvert.exe input.json output.csv` where `input.json` is an existing input file and `output.csv` is a new output file.
+`./rankonvert.exe input.json output.csv 4` where `input.json` is an existing input file, `output.csv` is a new output file and `4` is the max number of concurrent downloads.

 ## Resources